List of Mashin Sentai Kiramager characters: Mabushina

 Mabushina (マブシーナ, Mabushīna) is the princess of Crystaria, Takamichi's foster sister, Oradin's daughter, and sole heir to his throne.
 When Yodonheim invaded the planet, Mabushina fled to Earth with the Kiramai Stones upon her father's instruction and recruited the Kiramagers.
 She was initially very close to and fond of Takamichi, but grew to resent him because of his absence during Yodonheim's invasion; even going so far as to blame him for Oradin's death.
 After Tametomo and Shiguru help her realize she had more to do with what happened to her father than Takamichi did, Mabushina reconciles with her foster brother.
 When she is afflicted by Numajo's curse, she learns the true reason as to why her brother left Crystaria.
 After returning to her home planet and using the Kanaema Stones to restore it, Mabushina is crowned Queen of Crystaria as both of her parents had lost their physical bodies.

 Mabushina is voiced by Inori Minase (水瀬 いのり, Minase Inori).

 Oradin

-Oradin (オラディン) is Mabushina's father, Takamichi's foster father, friend of Muryo's, and the king of Crystaria who was killed during Yodonheim's invasion when his younger brother, Galza, aligned himself with their enemy.
+Oradin (オラディン) is Mabushina's father, Takamichi's foster father, a friend of Muryo's, and the king of Crystaria who was killed during Yodonheim's invasion when his younger brother, Galza, aligned himself with their enemy.
 Although his body was being kept by Yodonheim, his spirit began providing advice to Juru.
 Three decades prior, he met Muryo and Takamichi's father and adopted the latter after saving him from a Monstone.
 Ever since, Oradin kept in contact with the Hakataminami family.
 He also clashed with Numajo, who cursed his family in retaliation.
 After Juru rescues his soul from Yodonheim, Oradin fuses himself with the Miracle Stone and returns as Mashin Oradin.

 Oradin is voiced by Tomokazu Sugita (杉田 智和, Sugita Tomokazu).
 As a child, Oradin is voiced by Takeru Kikuchi (菊池 勇成, Kikuchi Takeru).